Nicotine creates a chronic drug memory in the brain

 The experiment was done another two times.
-The researchers wanted to make sure that the unexpected results were not an isolated case.
+The researchers wanted to make sure that the unexpected results were not isolated cases.
 In total, 108 animals were tested, of which half received nicotine and half a salt solution over a three-week period.
 The outcome was the same every time.

-“The nicotine treated animals spend much more time in these more frightening areas compared with those that only received salt solution injections.
+“The nicotine-treated animals spend much more time in these more frightening areas compared with those that only received salt solution injections.
 We don’t see this right after the nicotine treatment, only after three or more months into abstinence.
-So then the animals have not received any nicotine for three months, and suddenly they demonstrate an increased spontaneous impulsiveness, which is very strange,” says Julia Morud Lekholm.
+So then the animals have not received any nicotine for three months, and suddenly they demonstrate increased spontaneous impulsiveness, which is very strange,” says Julia Morud Lekholm.

-“What’s interesting is that at the same time we can also begin to see changes in the GABAergic system in the brain, which is the system that normally slows the brain’s signaling,” she continues.
+“What’s interesting is that at the same time, we can also begin to see changes in the GABAergic system in the brain, which is the system that normally slows the brain’s signalling,” she continues.

 In other words, a highly activated system, and an extensive risk of relapsing into smoking, for example, if people had been involved.

-Even if the time aspects are not directly transferable to humans, she believes the changed signaling in the brain to some extent explains part of the difficulties and long-lasting problems many who want to quit smoking, or using tobacco have.
+Even if the time aspects are not directly transferable to humans, she believes the changed signalling in the brain to some extent explains part of the difficulties and long-lasting problems many who want to quit smoking or using tobacco have.